mipt-tim-2023/projects/melnikov/README.md

 Some tags have good estimated prediction accuracy, their prediction results are presented in the last cell
 ![alt text](prediction.png "prediction")
+Most of infrequent tags are hard to predict.
+But it's possible to predict some of popular tags.It is almost guaranteed the tags analytics and investing will be pretty frequent.
+There is less certainty with the AI tag, as it has been quite frequent in tags for a long time, atypical for other tags.

 ## License